-The OMB Guidelines require all agencies to establish administrative mechanisms allowing affected persons to seek and obtain correction of information disseminated by the agency that does not comply with the guidelines.
+The OMB Guidelines require all agencies to establish administrative mechanisms allowing affected persons to seek and obtain correction of information disseminated by the agency that does not comply with OMB, HHS or agency-specific guidelines.
 Agencies also are to specify appropriate time periods for agency decisions on whether and how to correct the information, and are to notify the affected persons of the action taken.
 If the person who requested the correction does not agree with the agency's decision (including the corrective action, if any), that person may file for reconsideration within the agency.
 The agency is to establish an administrative appeal process to review the initial decision, and specify appropriate time limits in which to resolve such requests for reconsideration.
+The agency need not respond substantively to information not covered by the guidelines or to frivolous or repetitive requests for correction.

 Requests for correction of information quality pursuant to Section 515 are to be directed to the respective agency.
 A common format for complaints has been developed across HHS.
 The approach is described below.
-To accompany the actual implementation of the Guidelines in October 2002, HHS will create a department-wide website describing in user friendly terms the procedures and contact persons for submitting requests for corrections.
+To accompany the actual implementation of the Guidelines in October 2002, HHS has created a department-wide website describing in user friendly terms the procedures and contact persons for submitting requests for corrections.
+The web site can be accessed at www.hhs.gov/infoguality.